marwiz108/AutoAnimator/resources/README.md

 ResizeT changes the size of a shape.
 However, a ResizeT object can only change one dimension (base or height).
 ExecuteAtFrame method returns a float that represents the new dimension.

+## Changes (Pt 2)

+Functionality added that sets the bounds of the canvas on creation (canvas height and width, and minimum x and y values).
+Transformations are no longer added to the canvas, they are added to the shape object that they are being applied to and tracked in the Shape class.
+A static Builder class is added to ICanvas, that builds and sets up the canvas with its shapes and their transformations.
+Shapes can now be reset to their original attributes by storing the original shapes and keeping track of the changing shapes.

+Before adding transformations we loop through the transformations for the shape and check whether there is a conflicting transformation, e.g. a new transformation that clashes with the start or end frame of an existing one, or a transformation that is the opposite of an existing one, e.g. moving right and left at the same time.

+Added string methods to the canvas, shapes and transformation classes to output as SVG files.

+## View Interface

+The IView is responsible for creating and displaying the canvas with the shapes, and displays the animations that apply to the shapes, so you get a visual representation of the movement of the shapes.
+The View interface also generates the text needed to output into for each type of text view (except for the visual animation view where it is not supported).
+The View also creates the appropriate file for each text view to output the svg or plaintext contents.
+Functionality to be able to pause and play, as well as play from a specified frame, and resetting the view, is defined in the interface to be implemented in the next part.

+### Abstract Text View

+The text view is responsible for outputting the animation as either plaintext or SVG.
+The delay between frames is specified on creation of the view.
+The text view does not support the methods for the visual view, such as play, pause, reset, playFromFrame and createAndShow.
+The sub-classes Text and SVG generate the plaintext and XML respectively, which gets input into a .txt file or .svg file.
+The SVG text file can be opened in a browser and show the animation.

+### Animation Panel
+The Animation Panel is a JPanel that has action listener capability, and uses the Timer.
+The paintComponent method is overridden from JComponent to get all the shapes at a frame and draw their state at that frame - for each shape in the canvas at that frame, if it is visible it will set the colour and fill it, then starts the timer at 0 for the animation.
+The Timer calls the method actionPerformed, with the specified delay between method calls.
+When actionPerformed gets called, the frame will increment and repaint the shapes at the next frame with paintComponent.
+This is what makes the graphics show continuously in the animation.

+### Visual View

+The visual view is responsible for displaying the canvas visually, and shows the shapes animating.
+The method createAndShow sets up the window that the animation will be played on.
+The methods generateText and createFile are not supported in this view because the view is only visual, there is no file output.